hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 the distance between these two airports, and decide if this is reasonable or not.

 For example, imagine a person last used their card in New York.
-If three hours later they attempt to use it in Washington is this reasonable ?
-Well, the distance is 226 miles / 364 kilometres, definitely possibly by plane.
+If three hours later they attempt to use it in Washington is this reasonable?
+Well, the distance is 226 miles / 364 kilometers, definitely possibly by plane.
 So this alone would not be a reason to reject the transaction.

 Now imagine the same person tries to use their card in Zurich three hours after that.
-Zurich is 4151 miles / 6681 kilometres, definitely not possibly by plane.
+Zurich is 4151 miles / 6681 kilometers, definitely not possibly by plane.
 So this is a reason to alert.

 That's all there is to the test, how quickly can we process the transactions.

 #### `fraud-detection-client-without`

-This is a module for a client *without* a near-cache, packaged by Spring Boot to be an executable _Jar_ file to run from the command line.
+This is a module for a client *without* a Near Cache, packaged by Spring Boot to be an executable _Jar_ file to run from the command line.

 It has a `hazelcast-client.xml` with the minimal details necessary to connect to the cluster.